-Older people, workers and others are encouraged and supported to use antimicrobials appropriately to reduce risks of increasing resistance.
+Older people, workers, health professionals and others are encouraged and supported to use antimicrobials appropriately to reduce risks of increasing resistance.

 Infection risks are minimised and, if they occur, are managed effectively.

-- 5.2.1 The provider implements an antimicrobial stewardship system that complies with contemporary, evidence-based practice and is relevant to the service context. - 5.2.2 The provider implements processes to minimise and manage infection when providing clinical care that include but are not limited to: - a) performing clean procedures and aseptic techniques - b) using, managing and reviewing invasive devices including urinary catheters - c) minimising the transmission of infections and complications from infections. - 5.2.3 The provider implements a system for infection prevention and control that includes: - a) risk-based vaccine-preventable diseases screening and immunisation for older people and the workforce - b) disease screening and immunisation requirements for visitors.
+- 5.2.1 The provider implements an antimicrobial stewardship system that complies with contemporary, evidence-based practice and is relevant to the service context. - 5.2.2 The provider implements processes to minimise and manage infection when providing clinical care that include but are not limited to: - a) performing clean procedures and aseptic techniques - b) using, managing and reviewing invasive devices including urinary catheters - c) minimising the transmission of infections and complications from infections.